 - Perform computer programming activities when necessary.

-- Perform research and analysis necessary to develop and make appropriate written and/or oral recommendations for hardware/software configurations and for interfacing with other computer information systems, considering policy standards, user needs, and the capabilities and limitations of hardware and software.
+- Perform research and analysis necessary to develop written and/or oral recommendations for hardware/software configurations and for interfacing with other computer information systems; considering policy standards, user needs, and the capabilities and limitations of hardware and software.

-- Diagnose hardware and software problems, equipment repair and programming revision activities.
+- Diagnose and resolve hardware and software problems.

-- Coordinate and manage the inter-relationships of multiple simultaneous major information system/computer projects; develop and implement consistent standards that ensure the individual projects compliment and integrate technologies that create efficiencies and eliminate redundancies.
+- Coordinate and manage the intercommunications of major information systems, develop and implement standards that create efficiencies.

-- Coordinate multi-department information system projects; coordinate and facilitate technical issues with department representatives.
+- Coordinate multi-department information system projects; coordinate and facilitate resolution of technical issues with department representatives.

-- Establish operational controls to assure accuracy of data processed.
+- Establish operational controls to ensure accuracy of data processed.

-- Develop instruction, documentation and procedure manuals for user departments and IT Services.
+- Develop instructions, documentation and procedure manuals for IT processes.

-- Participate with professional groups and associations to maintain current understanding of a highly changing occupational field.
+- Participate with professional groups and associations/memberships to maintain current technology trends and develop resources.

 - Build and maintain positive working relationships with co-workers, other city employees and the public using principles of good customer service.

-- Maintain confidentiality of records and information concerning other city employees, including personnel file or medical records, all performance related information such as reviews, reprimands, grievances, disciplinary actions, etc., as well as information relating to the collective bargaining process.
+- Maintain confidentiality of ALL records and information including but not limited to personnel file or medical records, all performance related information such as reviews, reprimands, grievances, disciplinary actions, etc., as well as information relating to the collective bargaining process.

-- Principles, procedures, practices, techniques of complex data processing operations in a LAN to mid-range to mainframe sized hardware environment.
-In addition to a advanced journey level knowledge of data processing operations, must have a specialist knowledge in either: system analysis and design, project management and implementation, or application programming.
+- Principles, procedures, practices, techniques and methods pertaining to modern information technology systems.
+In addition to advanced knowledge of information technology operations, must have specialized knowledge in: systems analysis and design, project management and implementation, and application programming.